UBC-AWP/LamenessDetectionPlayground/README.md

 # LamenessDetectionPlayground

-A playground of open-source projects that relate to video-based animal behaviour analysis and dairy-cow lameness detection.
+A playground of open-source projects that relate to video-based animal behaviour analysis.
 This repository aggregates code and docs from several interesting reference implementations so they can be compared, learned from, and extended side-by-side.
 Contributions that add more relevant projects are warmly welcome.

 ## What’s Inside